OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-30.md

 ## Proverbs 30:31

-A strutting rooster, a he-goat, and a king secure against revolt.
+A proud rooster, a he-goat, and a king secure against revolt.

 ---